 If the wedding will take place in a mosque or if the couple has requested it, bring a scarf to cover your hair.
 Even if not explicitly required, having a beautiful pashmina or light wrap serves dual purposes – it can cover your hair if needed and provide modest coverage for shoulders or necklines.

 For jewelry, Muslim weddings often feature opulent celebrations where elegant pieces are appropriate.
-Statement earrings, intricate necklaces that work with modest necklines, and beautiful bangles all complement traditional attire beautifully.
+Statement earrings, intricate necklaces working with modest necklines, and beautiful bangles all complement traditional attire beautifully.
 Balance is key – if your outfit features heavy embellishment, choose more subtle jewelry.

 Closed-toe shoes are generally more appropriate than open-toed styles for conservative Muslim weddings.
 Elegant flats or moderate heels work well, especially considering you may need to remove your shoes when entering prayer spaces.